girishji/vimcomplete/README.md

 ### Info Popup Window

-Vim's completion system opens an additional popup window next to the selected item if the item has additional info that need to be displayed.
+Vim's completion system opens an additional popup window next to the selected item if the item has additional info that needs to be displayed.
 If you prefer to keep the default look of this window set `customInfoWindow` to `false`.
 Set it to `true` to see a more refined border.
 If you prefer to customize this window further use `g:VimCompleteInfoPopupOptionsSet()`.
-It takes a dictionary of popup window options like `borderchars`, `borderhighlight` and `popuphighlight`.
+It takes a dictionary of popup window options.
 See `:h popup_create-arguments`.
+You can set `borderchars`, `borderhighlight` and `popuphighlight` for instance.

 ## Commands